-These tips on coping with grief, and the difficult decisions you face upon the loss of a peet may be of some help to you.
-They were for me.
+Tips on coping with the loss of a family pet, and the difficult decisions you face upon the loss of a pet.

 1).
 Directly following the loss of your dog, it is completely normal to feel intense grief and sorrow.
 Some people (mostly those who have never owned a dog) may try to tell you that it’s silly, crazy, or overly sentimental to grieve for your dog!
 Don’t listen to them!